 - Do not add bullets to section headings.
 The use of a bolded, larger font is sufficient for demarcating sections.

-- The width of text boxes should be approximately 40 characters (on average, 11 words per line).
+- The width of text boxes should be approximately 45-65 characters.
 Lines that are shorter or longer are harder to read quickly.

 - Whenever possible, use lists of sentences rather than blocks of text.

 - Use italics instead of underlining.
-Underlining draws too much attention to the word.
+Underlining draws too much attention to a word.

-- When using acronyms and numbers (e.g., ATP, 42) within the body of text, scale down the font size by a couple of points so that their sizes don’t overpower the lowercase text, which they would do if you left them at the default size.
+- When using acronyms and numbers (e.g., ATP, 42) within the body of text, scale down the font size by a couple of points so that their sizes don’t overpower the lowercase text.
 Use of “small caps” will sometimes do the trick, but this effect varies with different fonts and with different software.

-- When you have quotations, make sure your software hasn’t used the “double prime” glyph, instead.
+- When you have quotations, make sure your software hasn’t used the “double prime” glyph instead of quotation marks.
 Double primes are the thingies used for inches (e.g., 5′ 11″), and mathematical formulas/formulae.

-- Don’t use colors that will render poster unintelligible to those with color deficient alleles.
+- Avoid color combinations that create problems for those with color-deficient alleles.
 Approximately 8% of males and 0.5% of females have some degree of color-vision deficiency (example).
-To test whether you’ve made a terrible mistake in color choice, you can run a version of your poster through the free Vischeck service, or you can download their Photoshop plug-in that does the same thing.
+To test whether you’ve made a terrible mistake in color choice, you can run a JPG of your poster through Coblis, or use the built-in simulator in Photoshop.
 In general, avoid using red and green together, and opt to use symbols and line patterns (e.g., dashed vs solid) instead of colors for graph elements.
-See the Rigden article in the Useful Literature section for an excellent overview of color deficiency conditions and how to design for them.

 - Give your graphs titles or informative phrases.
-You wouldn’t do this in a manuscript for a journal, but for posters you want to guide the visitor.
+You wouldn’t do this in a manuscript for a journal, but for posters you want to guide the visitor as much as possible.

 - If you can add miniature illustrations to any of your graphs, do it.
 Visual additions help attract and inform viewers much more effectively than text alone.
 Tables benefit from this trick as well.